Didn't receive expected email from Adobe

 Use this article to learn how to troubleshoot when you have not received subscription-related emails.

-• You request that Adobe email your membership password to you.
+• You request Adobe to email your membership password.

-• You make a purchase on the Adobe Store or another Adobe e-commerce system.
+• You purchase on the Adobe Store or another Adobe e-commerce platform.

 • You create a case in the Adobe Customer Care Portal.